RaimundV/4th-Task/README.md

 | 1000 | 0.126098 s | 0.059041 s
 | 10000 | 11.6623 s | 5.04358 s
 | 100000 | 1145.99 s | 453.388 s

+## Warning

+for this to work you need wow.txt files from the 3rd task that we had :)